AjayKumarR/wicketsecurityfortress/README.txt

 3. Set JAVA_HOME
 4. Set M2_Home
 5. Run the build from the root package:
-$ mvn install
+$ mvn tomcat:deploy
-6. Start the Jetty Container
-Classname: com.mycompany.Start
-7. Go to this URL:
+6. Go to this URL:
 http://localhost:8080/myfortressproject
-8. Use the credentials defined in jetty-users.properties
+7. Use the credentials defined in demo-fortressproject-users.xml (from step installing Fortress step 3): user1/password user2/password
+user3/password
 ___________________________________________________________________________________
 ###################################################################################
 # Sample Policy with Fortress